marcuslull/AIGM/README.md

 *   Message queue: For asynchronous communication and loose coupling. [cite: 29]
 *   Shared memory: For high-bandwidth or real-time data exchange. [cite: 30]
 *   Language-based communication: Using natural language or a custom language for inter-AI communication. [cite: 31]
+* **Deferral Objects**: All AI-to-AI communication is currently handled by Deferral Objects.

 ## State Package Handoff